Visit our latest live Events and Webinars with experts and get all your questions answered

-Why you should be buying property in Charente-Maritime
+Why buy property in Charente-Maritime

 La Rochelle is the department’s largest town, offering an attractive old port, a broad range of amenities and a thriving cultural scene.
-This historic seafaring city has excellent connections to Paris by high-speed train (around three hours) and to Bordeaux (under two hours).
-Further south, the Île de Ré, connected by a bridge, is known for its upmarket villages, cycle paths and broad beaches – though property there comes at a premium.
+This historic seafaring city has excellent connections to Paris by high-speed train (around three hours) and to Bordeaux (two hours).
+Transport links include airports in La Rochelle and Bordeaux

 For more information on the purchase process, claim your free copy of our France Buying Guide: